enoralecuyer/SMS_Delivery_Survey/README.md

 #### 6.1 Add a new user and trigger the "Fulfilled Order" Metric
 * Open [Replit.](https://replit.com/)
-* Click "Create" and choose Python as your language
+* Click "Create" and choose Python as your language.
 * Copy/paste the script below and replace the private and public tokens with your own Public and Private Keys (see Step #3).
 * Click on the Run button to run your script.
 You will see a light brown arrow under "Console" if you script was successfully launched.